 This doesn’t mean denying non-premium customers any support at all, of course.
 Rather, enhanced customer support might mean 24/7 access to an actual human who can help troubleshoot and resolve issues, or even a dedicated support team member assigned to an account.

 For example, Microsoft’s partners and enterprise customers enjoy Premier Support in the form of support engineers, a technical account manager, and proactive services that help optimize IT and reduce risks.

-If your SaaS business normally offers customer support during specific hours or only in certain formats (like email or chat), a 24/7 hotline may generate new revenue from customers willing to pay for access.
+If your SaaS business normally offers customer service during specific hours or only in certain formats (like email or chat), a 24/7 hotline may generate new revenue from customers willing to pay for access.

 7. Introduce licensing for your software